surmon-china/vue-awesome-swiper/README.md

 ### Swiper directive API

-Based on the exact same as the component API, it is difficult to specify dynamically due to the `directive` `arg`.
+Based on the exact same as the component API.

-and in the `directive` mode, the Swiper instance will be mounted in the parent's component context with the default name`$swiper`.
+It is difficult to specify dynamically due to the `directive` `arg`. and in the `directive` mode, the Swiper instance will be mounted in the parent's component context with the default name`$swiper`.

 In order to implement multiple swappers in a context, the `directive` has an additional name called `instanceName` API, through this API, you can easily control the name of each swiper mount context.